 Nothing can bring people together like food.
-Eating together gives the opportunity to communicate, connect, and bond with those around you.
-This is why mealtimes have been an important part of human history.
+Eating together gives us the opportunity to communicate, connect, and bond with those around us.
+This is why historically, mealtimes have always been an important part of human history.
 Traditionally, mealtimes served as small family get-togethers, where people would come together, interact, share, and catch up with their loved ones over home-cooked food.

 Sadly, many of us lost this tradition over time.
 Today, family mealtime is a rare occurrence in many households.

 However, several research studies have found that family meals can offer great benefits.
-Following are some of the science-backed reasons why you should readopt the traditional practice of eating together as a family or hold on to it tightly if the practice is still prevalent in your household:
+The following are some of the science-backed reasons why you should readopt the traditional practice of eating together as a family or continue to do so if the practice is still prevalent in your household:

 · They Help Build Strong Family Units

-Eating together gives a sense of belonging and a great opportunity (to elders) to transmit family and cultural norms, values, and traditions to the younger generation.
-Family meals also help strengthen the bond between family members by giving them the opportunity to spend some time together every day, talk, and share things.
+Eating together gives us a sense of belonging and presents a great opportunity to establish and continue family and cultural norms, values, and traditions.
+Family meals also help strengthen the bond between family members by giving them the opportunity to spend time together every day, talk, and share things.

 · They Help Raise Healthier, Happier, and Smarter Kids

 It may seem a far-fetched claim, but research has proved that family mealtimes are the most beneficial for children.
 They can have far-reaching impacts on kids’ health, psychology, confidence, and even their knowledge and performance in school.
 On average, children who regularly eat with parents have better communication skills, know six times more rare words, and also score better in schools.

 Families that eat together also tend to have emotionally stronger, more stable, and happier kids.
 They are found to be less stressed and less likely to engage in destructive habits, like drugs and alcohol.
 Having meals with their families also has an impact on kids’ mental health and reduces their chances of being depressed by facilitating open communications and healthier relationships.